whitecollaralgos/Algoways/docs/QUERY_BATCHING_OPTIMIZATION.md

-# Query Batching Optimization Plan for OpenAlgo
+# Query Batching Optimization Plan for AlgoWays

 ## Executive Summary

-This document outlines a comprehensive plan to implement query batching for symbol lookups in OpenAlgo, addressing performance bottlenecks identified in the codebase analysis.
+This document outlines a comprehensive plan to implement query batching for symbol lookups in AlgoWays, addressing performance bottlenecks identified in the codebase analysis.
 The optimization will reduce database queries by 70-80% and improve response times by 5-6x for multi-symbol operations.

 ## Current State Analysis